aidos-lab/aidos-lab.github.io/content/blog/magedge.md

 ## Footnotes

-[^pool] For further context, here is a comprehensive [blog post on graph pooling](https://filippomb.github.io/blogs/gnn-pool-1/) that introduces and compares various pooling approaches.
+[^pool]: For further context, here is a comprehensive [blog post on graph pooling](https://filippomb.github.io/blogs/gnn-pool-1/) that introduces and compares various pooling approaches.

-[^diffusion] Our framework is flexible and we could vary this choice of distance to explore alternative geometries.
+[^diffusion]: Our framework is flexible and we could vary this choice of distance to explore alternative geometries.
 Nevertheless, we find that diffusion distances are particularly suitable to encode and compare the geometry of graphs.

-[^maths] Following in the footsteps of more renowned mathematicians, who long since mastered the art of [blogging about magnitude](https://case.edu/artsci/math/mwmeckes/mdblogs.html), spread or the diversity of metric spaces, with more mathematical rigour.
+[^maths]: Following in the footsteps of more renowned mathematicians, who long since mastered the art of [blogging about magnitude](https://case.edu/artsci/math/mwmeckes/mdblogs.html), spread or the diversity of metric spaces, with more mathematical rigour.

-[^ref] Check out this [bibliography on magnitude](https://webhomes.maths.ed.ac.uk/~tl/magbib/) for a comprehensive overview on the mathematical background.
+[^ref]: Check out this [bibliography on magnitude](https://webhomes.maths.ed.ac.uk/~tl/magbib/) for a comprehensive overview on the mathematical background.